apfleegor/6242-final-project/Team006final/README.txt

 The CODE folder
 - this contains all code required to install and run OptiDule:
   * app.py - launches Flask and "index.html", the main file containing the structural dashboard code.
-  * optimize_final.py - Contains optimize.py and optimize_final.py scripts for course schedule optimization.
+  * optimize_final.py - Contains functions to run the optimization logic and provide the interactive graph with the relevant data
   * static folder - CSS and JavaScript files for the web interface, including class data in JSON format.
     - createTable.js: Handles the dynamic creation and manipulation of the Table that displays optimized course schedules.
     - graph.js: Responsible for generating and managing the interactive graphs for visualizing GPA forecasts and course selections.